ian-bates-it/Install-Active-Directory-on-Windows-2022-Server/README.md

 <h3>Active Directory Domain Services</h3>

 - Active Directory Domain Services stores information about users, computers, and other devices on the network.
+- Active Directory Domain Services requires a DNS server to be installed on the network.
+- If you do not have a DNS server installed, you will be prompted to install the DNS Server role on this machine.
 - Review the message and click `Next` to continue.